erikisakss/erikisakss/README.md

 ## 🎓 Computer Science Student | 💻 Software Developer

-Computer Science student at Mälardalen University with a background from the Swedish Armed Forces.
+Computer Science Graduate with a background from the Swedish Armed Forces.

-Currently focusing on API development and desktop applications, while maintaining experience in web and mobile development.
-Among my recent projects, I've developed Java-based modifications for Minecraft servers that have gained widespread adoption.
+Currently focusing on machine learning, while maintaining experience in web and mobile development.

 ## 🛠️ Technical Skills